 Though we are emphasizing the differences between the unique segments of would-be firearm owners, at times there are needs or common issues that cross across all segments.
 This is certainly true when understanding why these 24 million Americans have not yet purchased a firearm despite their high level of interest.
 It boils down to uncertainty: not understanding the process required to purchase a firearm; not enough experience or knowledge about safe use, storage and transportation of firearms; plus price options.

 A special note can be made about safety.
 Unlike current firearm owners who understand how to own and use a firearm safely, these potential new buyers do not have that level of knowledge.
 They did not grow up around firearms and do not have someone close by to mentor them.
 Overall, they appear less concerned about their own safety as they are about the safety of those around them.
 Will they do something foolish at the range?
 How can they store it safely with kids in the house and still be able to access it?
 What if the time comes when they need to defend themselves – will they be able to respond properly and maintain control of the situation?
 These are among the key points our customers need to know BEFORE they think about actually visiting a dealer.

 Considering the uncertainty and safety concerns in the minds of our potential new customers, they hesitate in taking the next step towards ownership.
 Retailers, manufacturers and the industry must collectively reach out to potential customers and help them understand the firearm options available, the purchasing process and most importantly, how they can safely own, use and store a firearm.

 Be sure to address each segment based on their unique motivations, interests and preferences.
 Trying to reach all potential first-time buyers with a one-size-fits-all approach is a sure way to guarantee minimal returns from your marketing dollars.
-Click here to access this free report and learn more about the ideal approaches for targeting each of the eight segments that make up the 24 million consumers interested in being your customer.
+Click the link below to access this free report and learn more about the ideal approaches for targeting each of the eight segments that make up the 24 million consumers interested in being your customer.